turingschool/career-development-curriculum-site/module_three/mod3_week5.md

 After you complete this lesson, you'll synthesize your learning in this [Exit Ticket](https://forms.gle/1WHVG6iiHX6bkfS97).

 ### Overview
 Review how you've been spending your time.
-Where are you right now in regards to the deliverables for this mod?
+Where are you right now in regard to the deliverables for this mod?
 What habits are effective for you?
 What changes should you make in how you spend your time?

 #### Starting off Strong: Tell me about Yourself
 This request for information is typically at the very beginning of an interview.
 It's an opportunity to provide the interviewer with insights into your qualifications and fit for the role.